 bHive Cooperative is currently putting together the business model for a Bendigo Car Sharing Cooperative that will allow organisations and individuals to book cars by the hour, instead of owning them.
 We’ve established a partnership with www.modo.coop, who have been running a successful car sharing business in Vancouver for over 20 years.
 One of the seven cooperative principles is that coops help coops.
 So they’re sharing their software, hardware and business systems with us.

 We’re looking for project partners with organisational fleet who would like to participate in the final stage of business planning.
-We’ll be investigating current fleet systems and proposing a car sharing model that could significantly reduce the cost, time and hassle of providing cars for staff to get around.
+We’ve built a model that can reduce the cost, time and hassle of providing cars for staff to get around.
 We’ll also be looking at ebikes, electric vehicles and eScooters.